 Directed by Norman Z. McLeod (Horse Feathers, The Secret Life of Walter Mitty, The Paleface), the black and white fantasy film features the biggest stars on the Paramount lot, circa 1933.
-The film opens with an extensive page-turning montage of each character as they appear in the film - in costume and film still.
+The film opens with an extensive page-turning montage of each character as they appear in the film – in costume and film still.
 This turns out to be a necessary feature, as the elaborate costumes, make-up, and masks by Wally Westmore and Newt Jon render some of the most famous faces virtually unrecognizable.
-Hollywood stars like Gary Cooper, May Robson, and Charlie Ruggles are still familar names to film buffs, but the majority of the cast, given full-on star billing, will be unknown to most viewers.
+Hollywood stars like Gary Cooper, May Robson, and Charlie Ruggles are still familiar names to film buffs, but the majority of the cast, given full-on star billing, will be unknown to most viewers.

 Alice in Wonderland features a lot of A-list talent behind the camera, too.
-The screenlay was written by Joseph L. Mankiewicz (All About Eve) and William Cameron Menzies (Gone with the Wind), who is credited for creating the film title of production designer.
-The pair have taken elements from Lewis Carroll's two Alice books, Alice in Wonderland and Alice Through the Looking Glass, and mixed them up to create this truncated version, with varying results.
+The screenplay was written by Joseph L. Mankiewicz (All About Eve) and William Cameron Menzies (Gone with the Wind), who is credited for creating the film title of production designer.
+The pair have taken elements from Lewis Carroll’s two Alice books, Alice in Wonderland and Alice Through the Looking Glass, and mixed them up to create this truncated version, with varying results.
 For fans of the original classic novel, the opening sequence might prove confusing, as Alice seems to skip over her initial encounter with the White Rabbit and heads straight for the looking glass.
-But we are soon falling down the rabbit hole with Alice and watching her sip from bottles labeled "Drink Me" into familar Wonderland territory.
+But we are soon falling down the rabbit hole with Alice and watching her sip from bottles labeled “Drink Me” into familiar Wonderland territory.